VSI Imaging Products at Work, Helping to Image the Real Universe

 Located in Southern California

 Dale's installation is anything but typical, and he's doing real science, too.
 In conjunction with the University of Denver and Dr. Robert Stencel (known as Dr. Bob by the locals), he's monitoring Mira-type long-period variable stars trying to catch any short-lived flare activity.
 The scope is a 14" Celestron SCT with a piggy-backed 5-inch f/6 Astro-Physics refractor.
 These two scopes are then mounted on a German equatorial Paramount by Software Bisque.
-The imaging train (inset above) uses our VP Slider to instantly switch between a Santa Barbara Instruments Group ST-8E CCD camera and filter wheel, to a SBIG spectrograph connected to another ST-8E CCD camera.
+The imaging train (inset above) uses a VP Slider optical manifold to instantly switch between a Santa Barbara Instruments Group ST-8E CCD camera and filter wheel, to a SBIG spectrograph connected to another ST-8E CCD camera.
 In addition, there is a spectral calibration lamp, various motorized focusers and a mass of wires dangling from the scope's imaging train.
 All this is supported by one Slider.
 Whoa!
 Could any other similar commercial device even come close to supporting this extreme [over] load?
 I'll leave this question rhetorical, because you know the answer.
 You can read more about Dale's equipment and research by referencing the article in Sky & Telescope magazine (May 2003 issue, page 51) or visit his web site.

 A Permanent Home Observatory with Full Robotic Control